will62794/will62794.github.io/_posts/2025-05-13-simple-serializable-snapshot-isolation.md

 ## Snapshot Isolation

 Classic snapshot isolation ensures that each transaction observes a consistent snapshot of the database, and prevents conflicting writes by concurrent transactions.
-There are standard lock-based and lock-free implementations of SI, which rely on assignment of both a "read" and "commit" timestamp to each transaction.
+There are standard lock-based and lock-free implementations of SI, which both basically rely on assignment of a "read" and "commit" timestamp to each transaction.
 That is, a centralized *timestamp oracle* is used to assign timestamps for ordering transactions.
 For a transaction $$T_i$$ with read timestamp  $$T_s(T_i)$$, it will read the latest version of data with commit timestamp $$\delta < T_s(T_i)$$.
 Two transactions conflict if they (1) write to the same row $$r$$ and (2) they have temporal overlap i.e. their read and commit timestamp spans intersect.

 Google's [Percolator system](https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Peng.pdf) implemented a standard lock-based implementation of SI, which adds *lock* and *write* columns, where the *write* column maintains the commit timestamp.
-It runs a 2PC algorithm that first writes the data and acquires the corresponding locks.
 A basic lock-free implementation of snapshot isolation can be done using a centralized oracle, that is responsible for receiving commit requests from all transactions and checking for conflicts.

 <div style="text-align: center">